SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.2/General_Main_Release_10.2.0_CU15.md

 ### Enhancements

-#### Dashboards app & Low-code apps - Table component: Enhanced visibility of rows that are selected or hovered over in dark mode [ID_35993]
+#### Dashboards app & Low-Code Apps - Table component: Enhanced visibility of rows that are selected or hovered over in dark mode [ID_35993]

 <!-- MR 10.2.0 [CU15]/10.3.0 [CU3] - FR 10.3.5 -->